tintulip/tintulip/scoutsuite/README.md

 ## Using ScoutSuite with AWS SSO

+Make sure you are added to the `SecurityAuditors` group within SSO as this group has the `SecurityAudit` permission set which contains the `SecurityAudit` and `ReadOnlyAccess` AWS managed policies and has access to every account.

 Set up the security profile from within `~/.aws/config` replacing the account_name and account_id.

 ```bash